 Lynas mines rare earths at Mt Weld in the northern Goldfields and sends the raw product for processing to Malaysia.
 Mt Weld is a world-scale deposit that would be considered as strategically important by the Trump administration.

 Further north in the East Kimberley, Diggers exhibitor Northern Minerals is producing heavy rare earths, a source of dysprosium that is a vital component of permanent magnets used in electric vehicles.
 Northern Minerals’ Browns Range mine is the only non-Chinese producer of dysprosium, something investors are beginning to appreciate.

 Rare earths won’t dominate talk during tonight’s traditional cocktail party in the Diggers & Dealers marquee.
 But they serve as a reminder these next few days that a golden story doesn’t have to contain gold.

 Peter Klinger is Cannings Purple’s Director of Media Strategy.
 He has provided strategic communications advice on more than $1 billion worth of corporate transactions over the past year.
 Peter is a former Business Editor of The West Australian and has also worked for The Times (London) and the Financial Review.
 Contact Peter

 Cannings Purple’s market-leading Investor Relations team will be on the ground in Kalgoorlie-Boulder for the full three days of Diggers & Dealers.
-If you would like to organise a meeting and learn more about Cannings Purple’s full suite of services, including strategic communications, design and digital and content and video creation, contact Director Andrew Rowell.

 More Cannings Purple news: